Polistes carolina: Diet

 P. carolina wasps feed mostly on caterpillars as larvae and nectar fluids as adults.
 They have also been observed to prey on Chrysomelidae larvae and cicadas.
 Females feed offspring by putting their heads into the cells containing the larvae.
 Feeding of larvae can involve visible transfers of food, such as caterpillar flesh held in their jaws or invisible transfers of nectar fluids.

 Human importance

 Since P. carolina nests in sheltered areas, it commonly constructs nests in close proximity to humans, such as the open space under a roof.
-This specific species of wasp is extremely aggressive, attacking humans and animals mainly if they or their nests are being threatened.
+This specific species of wasp is not aggressive, attacking humans and animals mainly if they or their nests are being threatened.
 If disturbed near the nest, they will face towards the disruptor, lift their wings, and take an intimidating stance as a warning before attacking.
 As in other aculeate wasps, only females have the ability to sting.
-Unlike bees, wasps do not have barbed stingers that can be lost, so they are able to sting multiple times to defend a nest.
+Unlike honey bees, wasps do not have barbed stingers that can be lost, so they are able to sting multiple times to defend a nest.